 - Establishing the midline to have a relatively balanced hairline

 - Defining the proportions of the face based on the rule of thirds

 - Adjusting the front and corners accordingly

 - Adding micro-irregularities as a natural hairline always has it

 - Defining the priorities and budgeting the hair density in different areas strategically

 Female Hairline Design

 In comparison to a male hairline, women generally have the corners of their frontal hairline flat or lowered.
 This still falls into the category of proportional faces following the rule of thirds for vertical proportions at the middle.
-However, on the sides, the horizontal proportions should be considered, and the corners will be closer in a typical female hairline.
-Some women may have lateral humps that lower the hairline on both sides of the midline that falls to the definition of a feminine hairline.
+However, on the sides, the horizontal proportions should be considered and the corners will be closer in a typical female hairline.
+Some women may have lateral humps that lower the hairline on both sides of the midline that falls into the definition of a feminine hairline.
 The most important alteration that should be followed for a female hairline is the lack of hairline recession on the sides (corners) of the frontal hairline.
-The other optional alternations that should be considered when designing a female hairline based on the shape and position of the other components of the face are:
+The other optional alternations that should be considered when designing a female hairline, based on the shape and position of the other components of the face, are: